Our People

 The Honorary President

-Formerly, he was the inaugural E.H.
-Carr Professor and Head of the International Politics Department at AU, and Chair and first President of the British International Studies Association (BISA).
+Previously, he was the inaugural E.H.
+Carr Professor and Head of the International Politics Department at AU, as well as Chair and first President of the British International Studies Association (BISA).
 Visiting academic positions have been held at the universities of Antwerp (Belgium), Cambridge (UK), Dalhousie (Canada), the National University of Malaysia (Kuala Lumpur), and USC (California).
 Research and advisory positions have been held, among others, at the US Naval War College (Newport, RI) and The Joseph Rowntree Charitable Foundation (York, UK).

-Booth has published many journal articles and book chapters and over 25 books.
-Recent publications include International Relations Theory Today (co-editor and contributor), and ‘International Relations: The Story So Far’ (International Relations, Vol.33 No.2, 2019).
-He has given keynote addresses, conference presentations, etc., in approximately 30 countries, and his work has been translated into a dozen languages.
+Booth has published many journal articles, book chapters, and over 25 books.
+Recent publications include International Relations Theory Today (co-editor and contributor) and ‘International Relations: The Story So Far’ (International Relations, Vol. 33 No. 2, 2019).
+He has delivered keynote addresses and conference presentations in approximately 30 countries, and his work has been translated into a dozen languages.

-Among other honours, Booth was recipient in 2004 of the International Studies Association’s ‘Susan Strange Award’ in recognition of his contribution to International Studies, and in 2018 recipient of BISA’s ‘Distinguished Contribution Prize’, for long-term services to the profession.
-In 2006 he was elected as a Fellow of the British Academy (FBA).
+Among other honours, Booth was the recipient in 2004 of the International Studies Association’s ‘Susan Strange Award’ in recognition of his contribution to International Studies, and in 2018, the recipient of BISA’s ‘Distinguished Contribution Prize’, for long-term services to the profession.
+In 2006, he was elected as a Fellow of the British Academy (FBA).

 Director-General

-Ozgur Tufekci founded the CESRAN International on 01 November 2008.
-He is currently an Associate Professor in the Department of Int’l Relations at Karadeniz Technical University in Turkey.
+Ozgur Tufekci founded CESRAN International on 01 November 2008.
+He is currently an Associate Professor in the Department of International Relations at Karadeniz Technical University in Turkey.

 He holds an MA in International Studies from the University of Sheffield, UK and a PhD in Sociology and International Relations from Coventry University, UK.
 His primary research interests are [Turkish] Eurasianism, Nation-Building, Theories of Nationalism, Geopolitical Studies, Rising Powers and Regionalism.
-Currently, he is teaching at undergraduate, graduate and doctorate levels, focusing on methodological foundations of regionalism, rising powers and nationalism.
+Currently, he teaches at the undergraduate, graduate, and doctoral levels, focusing on the methodological foundations of regionalism, rising powers, and nationalism.

-He received a nomination for the Education UK Alumni Awards of the British Council for his entrepreneurial activities in 2016.
-He also received the Outstanding Researcher Award from Karadeniz Technical University, Turkey, in 2018.
+He received a nomination for the British Council’s Education UK Alumni Awards in 2016 for his entrepreneurial activities.
+He also received the Outstanding Researcher Award from Karadeniz Technical University in Turkey in 2018.

 Learn more about Ozgur Tufekci »